Ovarian cancer often comes back (relapses) after treatment. This is also called recurrent cancer.

 Finding out your cancer has come back

-You might need further tests to find out more about where the cancer is, and to help your doctors decide what your treatment options are.
+You might need further tests to find out more about where the cancer is.
+This also helps your doctors decide what your treatment options are.

-Your specialist doctor and nurse will talk to you about your test results and tell you about your treatment options and what they involve.
-They will explain more about the aim of treatment, and help you make decisions about treatment.
+Your specialist doctor and nurse will talk to you about your test results.
+They will tell you about your treatment options and what they involve.
+They will explain more about the aim of treatment, and help you make decisions.

 Aim of treatment

 The aim of treatment for recurrent ovarian cancer is usually to shrink the cancer.
 And control it for as long as possible.
 Treatment also aims to control symptoms and help you feel better.

 When you have a more advanced cancer, it can be difficult to decide which treatment to try.
 Or in some cases whether to have treatment at all.